-How to Open Winmail.dat Files on iPhone & iPad (2025 Guide)
+How to Open Winmail.dat Files on iPhone & iPad

 Can't open winmail.dat files on your iOS device?
 This comprehensive guide shows you exactly how to access all hidden attachments in just a few taps.
 Works with all iPhone and iPad models.

-Why You Receive Winmail.dat Files
+Why Do I Receive Winmail.dat Files?

 Winmail.dat files are created when someone using Microsoft Outlook sends you an email in Rich Text Format (RTF).
 This proprietary format, also known as TNEF (Transport Neutral Encapsulation Format), packages the email's formatting and all attachments into a single file that iOS Mail and most email clients can't open natively.